 Part of Geneva airport is located by convention in France and some flights between France and Geneva are considered as domestic flights while others are considered international flights.
 In this case, passengers must hold proper entry documents for either of the destination countries.

 Visas are not required by all nationals referred to in the chart above for stays in Switzerland of up to three months.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Switzerland.

-EU/EEA residents planning on staying in Switzerland for more than three months to work must register with the local authorities within 14 days of arrival and apply for a residence permit.
+EU/EEA residents planning on staying in Switzerland for more than three months to work must register with the local authorities and apply for a residence permit.
 The length of the permit depends on the duration of the work.
 Slightly different rules apply to nationals of Bulgaria and Romania.
-Contact the Federal Office for Migration (www.bfm.admin.ch) for details.
+Contact the State Secretariat for Migration (www.bfm.admin.ch) for details.